Stream here A Little Light

 Hailing from the wide-open spaces of Australia, Simon Orton brings a rare authenticity to his craft.
 A farmer-turned-storyteller, he spends his days traveling the country to foster safer, more emotionally aware workplaces.
 Following the success of his May 2025 single, The Next Me — praised by Illustrate Magazine as “a heartfelt country ballad steeped in the dusty warmth of the outback” — Simon continues to carve his own path.
 His whiskey-smooth voice and poetic grit have earned comparisons to a private thought spoken aloud, resonating with anyone standing at life’s crossroads.

 Australian singer-songwriter Simon Orton breathes new life into a classic with his latest single, “That’s Life,” released on October 10, 2025.
 It’s not your run-of-the-mill cover of Frank Sinatra’s iconic tune because Orton’s version is a heartfelt reinvention, fusing the smoky elegance of jazz with the grounded warmth of country.
-I
+It

 Australian singer-songwriter Simon Orton breathes new life into a classic with his latest single, “That’s Life,” released on October 10, 2025.
 It’s not your run-of-the-mill cover of Frank Sinatra’s iconic tune because Orton’s version is a heartfelt reinvention, fusing the smoky elegance of jazz with the grounded warmth of country.
 It results in a nostalgic and new sound, like a conversation between two old souls across generations.
 Drawing inspiration from a recent family crisis, Orton channels his emotions into something comforting, sprouting resilience from the depths of heartbreak.